 User Support Services-(803)778-6607 or (803)778-1961, ext.
-207 or support@cctech.edu

-Distance Learning-distance@cctech.edu or Rica Bird-(803)774-3343 or birdrr@cctech.edu
+207 or support@cctech.edu Distance Learning-(803)774-3343 or (803)774-3389 or distance@cctech.edu

-Christi McElveen-(803)774-3389 or mcelveencp@cctech.edu

 Privacy of Students taking Online Courses

 The College protects the privacy of students through adherence to the rules of the Family Educational Rights and Privacy Act of 1974 (FERPA).
 Because an online environment creates a record of student activity, it is subject to FERPA privacy rights.
 All faculty and staff receive annual FERPA training.
 Following the information security guidelines for the College, the vendor of the learning management system, a thirdparty service provider, agrees to implement and maintain appropriate safeguards to (1) insure the security and confidentiality of non-public student information, (2) protect against any anticipated threats to the security and integrity of such information, and (3) protect against unauthorized access to or use of such information that could result in substantial harm or inconvenience to any student.
 In order to maintain confidentiality, students and faculty are responsible for keeping their password confidential.